A Gentle Breeze Passed Over Us

 A Gentle Breeze Passed Over Us, HD, 6′, colour, sound, 2017

-image from the exhibition, A Gentle Breeze Passed Over Us solo exhibition, Kunst Haus Wien Hundertwasser Museum, 2017
+image from the ‘A Gentle Breeze Passed Over Us’ solo exhibition, Kunst Haus Wien Hundertwasser Museum, 2017

-While writing on the Mediterranean, Fernand Braudel emphasizes that the dynamics of those who form the culture of the region could not be explained only by those born on its shores.
-Those who immigrated to these shores by sailing, their children who were born later, and even those who conquered these shores were the founders of the Mediterranean way of life.
-And Braudel writes further that life has been transformed into a partnership through the “constant efforts of people yesterday and today”.
-“A Gentle Breeze Passed Over Us” researches a deeply rooted issue: In our era of rapid transformation of social and technical changes in which our social order is not matched with our technological order, as Walter Benjamin predicted a century ago, what is home and what is homeland?
-What is the type of space that we live in and would it be possible tell stories of this new world without submitting to the terror and desperation of being displaced?
-Could the oud that softly slides across the waters of the Aegean Sea become the cultural symbol of a deep culture that is now dispersed all over the world, seeking a place for itself?
+What Braudel once wrote about the Mediterranean could be said today about the whole globe: the experience of migration is an intrinsic part of our way of life.
+If history and culture of the region around the Mediterranean could not be explained only through the life of those born there but includes also those who sailed to its shores, their descendants and even those who throughout the history conquered it, then the migrants of all sorts the rightful founders of all the particular cultures around the globe.
+A Gentle Breeze Passed Over Usasks a deeply rooted question: In our era of rapid social and technical transformation, in which our social order is no longer matched to our technological order, as Walter Benjamin predicted a century ago, what is home and what is homeland?
+Is it possible to tell stories of our world today without the experience of displacement and the terror and desperation that accompany it?
+Could the oud that softly slides across the waters of the Aegean Sea become the symbol of a deep culture that is now dispersed all over the world, seeking a place for itself?

 Image from the Gwangju Biennial, 2018